 Treatment options for ALL include chemotherapy, targeted therapy, immunotherapy and stem cell transplants.
 In addition, ongoing research is leading to promising new therapies.
 Despite being an acute — or fast-growing cancer — ALL is considered a treatable and sometimes curable disease.
 In most cases, it is important to start treatment for ALL soon after diagnosis and to work with a hematologist/oncologist who specializes in the disease.

-This is the most common type of ALL, and one in which the body’s B-cells are affected by the disease.
-When this happens, an abundance of B-cells enters the bloodstream and bone marrow.
+The most common type of ALL is B-cell ALL; as the name implies, it affects a type of cell in the body called B-cells.
+In B-cell ALL, an abundance of B-cells enters the bloodstream and bone marrow.
 Since B-cells normally develop into cells that are critical to the body’s immune system, it might seem like having a lot of these would be beneficial to fighting off infections.
 However, the opposite is actually true, because B-cells affected by ALL do not function or mature properly.

 The symptoms of ALL often include one or more of the following:

 - bleeding from the gums or other abnormal bleeding

 - swelling of lymph nodes under the arms or in the neck or groin

 If you notice any unusual changes or have questions about possible ALL symptoms, talk to your doctor.

 While the exact cause of ALL is unknown, experts have found that most cases are not inherited.
 Chromosomal or gene abnormalities that are acquired during life may affect the normal functioning of bone marrow to produce immature cells called blasts, which cause ALL.

 There are several known risk factors for developing ALL.

 - Exposure to radiation: This includes exposure to a nuclear incident as well as previous radiation treatments for cancer.